hbr/tex_alba_design/sphinx/source/expressions/index.rst

     them.

-    The compiler adds wildcard arguments ``{_}`` for the missing implicit arguments in the pattern lines.
+    The compiler adds wildcard arguments ``{_}`` for the missing implicit arguments in the pattern clauses.

 Implicit arguments in braces: